 Travel Toiletries

-- Soap and travel soap box much lighter than shower gel and can not mess in your bag.
+- Soap and travel soap boxes are much lighter than shower gel and can not mess in your bag.

-- Shampoo and conditioner (for Alya, soap works good for me!)
+- Shampoo and conditioner (for Alya, soap works well for me!)

 - Toothbrush and paste

-- Electric clippers rechargable (my face and head)
+- Electric clippers rechargeable (my face and head)

 - Razor for Alya